scalar/scalar/documentation/integrations/dotnet.md

 });
 ```

-### OpenAPI document
+### OpenAPI Document

-By default, Scalar uses the OpenAPI document located at `/openapi/{documentName}.json`, which aligns with the default route of Microsoft's built-in OpenAPI generator.
-If your OpenAPI document is located at a different path, such as with Swashbuckle or NSwag, you can specify the path using the `OpenApiRoutePattern` property:
+Scalar expects the OpenAPI document to be located at `/openapi/{documentName}.json`, matching the route of the built-in .NET OpenAPI generator.
+If the document is located elsewhere (e.g., when using Swashbuckle or NSwag), specify the path using the `OpenApiRoutePattern` property:

 ```csharp
 app.MapScalarApiReference(options =>